JoaquinQuintana/Music_Teleportation/README.md

   Alex Thomas,
   Samuel Steingard

-Vision statement: Instantaneously submerge yourself in any location's music
+Vision statement: "Instantaneously teleport to any location's music".
+Via a dropdown selection or location permissions, a region will be chosen.
+A playlist will then be automatically crafted based on this region which can use criteria such as locally popular songs, artist origins, or song material.

 Motivation:
-- Combines interest of music and using a google map API for our project (provides an opportunity to learn about API integration)
+- Combines interest of music and using a google map and/or Spotify API for our project (provides an opportunity to learn about API integration)
-- Unique experience (same location, different result)
+- Unique, dynamic experience (same location, different result)
 - Manageable backend, to work on the challenge on the front end
 - "Meditation" application, relaxing for end-user and exposes them to new music